 The interior of the restaurant is cozy and gastropub-style, but on a summer evening, I recommend sitting out on the outdoor patio to watch the world go by on the town’s main street.
 It’s also a prime spot to catch the sunset!

 Live entertainment draws a crowd to the bar some evenings of the week, so be sure to check out their Facebook page for up-to-date information.
 If you want a lighter and more casual dinner then you can opt to dine in the bar area which has tapas-style meals on offer.
-The Bar Snacks Menu is on offer from 11 am daily.
 I advise trying the Fat Duck Platter for 4-6 people which has some of their most popular small plates like dumplings, mac & cheese bites, liver pate, bread with dips, and more.

-From the dinner menu, the venison dish is highly recommended and of fine-dining standard.
-Or for a classic, go for one of their burgers (my favorite!)
-A splurge but worth it is the 55-day-aged sirloin steak served with duck fat potatoes.
-Some lighter meal options include the lamb salad, seafood chowder, and housemade gnocchi.
+From the dinner menu, the venison dish is highly recommended and of fine dining standard.
+Or for a classic, go for one of their burgers (my favorite!).
+I also love the twice-cooked pork belly, it is to die for!
+Some lighter meal options include lamb salad, seafood chowder, and housemade gnocchi.
 A number of dishes can be made gluten-free on request and they have a few vegetarian dishes like the dumplings and risotto balls.

-Happy Hour is from 4 pm – 6 pm daily that features tap beer and house wine for a great price!
-The Fat Duck is open Wednesday and Thursday from 5 pm to 9 pm and Friday – Sunday from 11:30 am to 10 pm (they close at 9 on Sunday).
+Happy Hour is from 5 pm – 6 pm daily and features tap beer and house wine for a great price!
+The Fat Duck is open Wednesday to Sunday from 5 pm to 9 pm until late.

 Related Read: Te Anau sits on the doorstep to one of NZ’s best national parks.
 Be sure to check out all the best things to do in Fiordland National Park!